forcedotcom/cli/releasenotes/README.md

 * NEW and FIX: (This new and fixed issue is interesting mostly to Salesforce CLI plugin developers.)
 The JSDoc for the [`SfProject`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProject.html) and [`SfProjectJson`](https://forcedotcom.github.io/sfdx-core/classes/sfProject.SfProjectJson.html) classes in the `@salesforce/core` library now align with the code, and we cleaned up the examples.
 While we were messing around in there anyway, we added these two useful methods: `SfProject.getPluginConfiguration` and `SfProject.setPLuginConfiguration`.
 Check 'em out! (sfdx-core PR [#1094](https://github.com/forcedotcom/sfdx-core/pull/1094))

-* CHANGE: These scratch org snapshot commands are now generally available; they were previously in beta.
+* CHANGE: These scratch org snapshot commands are now generally available; they were previously in beta. (plugin-signups PR [#629](https://github.com/salesforcecli/plugin-signups/pull/629))

     * `org create snapshot`
     * `org delete snapshot`